matthew-vaught/Exploring-Power-Outage-Durations-Dataset/README.md

 ### Univariate Analysis
 I first performed univariate analysis on the dataset to get a better idea of the characteristics of individual columns.

 First, I wanted to see what the distributions of my three severity metrics (outage duration, demand loss, number of customers affected) looked like.
 In order to do this, I binned the values of each column and created a histogram to visualize how many observations were in each bin.
+This first plot shows how most of the outage durations are relatively short, lasting less than 1000 minutes.
 <iframe
   src="assets/binned_outage_duration_hist.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>
+This next plot shows how the majority of the major power outages experienced a demand loss between 100-500 MW, with fewer outages having either really small or really large demand losses.
 <iframe
   src="assets/binned_demand_loss_hist.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>
+This plot shows how the majority of the major power outages affected between 50,000-250,000 customers, with very few outages affecting less than 10,000 customers.
 <iframe
   src="assets/binned_customers_affected_hist.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>
+I also wanted to hone in on outage duration in particular to see how the average outage duration has changed over time.
+This plot shows that generally, outage durations have decreased over the years.
+<iframe
+  src="assets/outage_duration_by_year_line_plot.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 ### Bivariate Analysis
-I conducted many bivariate analyses, and the most significant results are shown below.
+Next, I conducted many bivariate analyses to get a better understanding of what features were correlated with each other, and the most significant results are shown below.

-I examined the relationship between Outage Duration and Customers Affected, two metrics of the severity of a power outage.
-I expected there to be a positive correlation, since major outages likely affect a lot of customers and have a long duration, but there was variability within this.
-There are many outages that affected a lot of customers but were not as long, indicating that Customers Affected might be a better metric for measuring outage severity.
+I first examined the relationship between the duration of the power outage and the number of customers served within the state that the power outage occured.
+In order to do this, I binned the `TOTAL.CUSTOMERS` column into 5 quantiles, then created a histogram with the average outage durations for each quantile.
+This plot shows that in states with either a very low or a very high number of customers served, the average outage duration is slightly lower.
 <iframe
-  src="assets/duration_cust.html"
+  src="assets/outage_duration_v_customers_served_hist.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

-The plot below shows the relation between outage duration and cause category.
-It shows that some of the outages with the longest duration were due to a fuel supply emergency.
+The next plot below is a box-and-whisker plot that shows the distribution of outage durations for each of the different values in the `CAUSE.CATEGORY` column.
+Here it can be seen that causes such as severe weather, public appeals, and fuel supply emergencies have the highest average outage durations.
 <iframe
-  src="assets/duration_cause.html"
+  src="assets/outage_duration_v_cause_category_boxandwhisk.html"
   width="800"
   height="600"
   frameborder="0"